Tropical Storm Grace (2009): Impact and records

 Due to the storm's relatively rapid forward movement by the time it reached the United Kingdom, rainfall was limited.
 In Ireland, 1.18 in of precipitation fell in the city of Cork.
 Sustained winds in the city were recorded up to 23 mph.
 Rainfall in the country peaked at 48 mm in Wexford.
 Near the coastline of Wales, a buoy recorded sustained winds up to 41 mph, equivalent to a minimal tropical storm.
 Late on 6 October, the remnants of Grace moved inland over Wales, bringing heavy rains and high winds to the region.
 Maximum rainfall in the United Kingdom reached 1.92 in in Capel Curig.
 One ship, the Cap Castillo (call sign A8PI5), recorded sustained winds of 45 mph on 5 October, while located about 110 mi south of the storm's center.
 Moisture from the storm's remnants fueled another, more powerful cyclone that caused flooding in parts of Belgium after producing upwards of 2.4 in of rain.

-Operationally, Grace was not classified as a tropical storm until it reached latitude 41.2°N. This marked the second northernmost formation of a tropical storm in the Atlantic on record; only Tropical Storm Alberto of 1988 had formed farther north.
-However, a post-storm analysis concluded that Grace had actually become a tropical storm 12 hours earlier than initially estimated, placing its location of development further south, at 38.5°N. The storm still marked the farthest northeast a tropical cyclone formed in the Atlantic basin, breaking the record set by Hurricane Vince in 2005.
+Operationally, Grace was not classified as a tropical storm until it reached latitude 41.2°N. However, a post-storm analysis concluded that Grace had actually become a tropical storm 12 hours earlier than initially estimated, placing its location of development further south, at 38.5°N. This marked the farthest northeast a tropical cyclone formed in the Atlantic basin, breaking the record set by Hurricane Vince in 2005.

 In its Tropical Cyclone Report on Grace, the National Hurricane Center reported that the formation of Grace was poorly forecast.
 The first mention of the precursor low on 1 October predicted that it would not develop into a tropical or subtropical cyclone.
 Over the following three days, the system was not mentioned in the NHC's tropical weather outlooks until just prior to Grace's classification.
 The lack of preceding outlooks was attributed to the storm's unusual location and the sparsity of data for storms in the region.